mdlincoln/mdlincoln.github.io/_posts/2016-06-06-tidying-a-crazy-single-column-table-with-readr-dplyr-and-tidyr.md

 |      1|2983   |0068   |Stanley (G.)  |Unedited  |1827/06/01 |1827/06/01 |Sold             |52.10 &#124;c £ |Benito Veronese; Carlo Veronese; Gabriel Veronese; Paolo Veronese |The Baptism of Christ by St. John. |Count Altamira |Hume   |
 |      2|14756  |...    |...           |...       |...        |...        |...              |...             |...                                                               |...                                |...            |...    |

-Now on to the real show: parsing dates and currencies!
+Now that we've actually created a real table out of this mess of data, we can move on to the real analytical fun: parsing dates and currencies!

 {% include figure.html src="http://i.giphy.com/VxaH33bM2xXvW.gif" caption="I am so, so sorry for ending with this GIF." %}